KomunikacjaTechnicznaVistula/morris-mini/docs/SVG-test.md

 *And here is yet another one, this time entered as a Jekyll include:*
 {% include image_with_links.svg %}

-Here I am testing an *inline style*{: style="text-decoration: underline; font-style: normal;" .underline}.
+Here I am testing an *inline style*{: style="text-decoration: underline; font-style: normal;"}.
+Let's hope it works.

+Here I am testing an *inline style*{: .underline}.
 Let's hope it works.